GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you start removing things, if you get to the point where if you were to remove anything more it would not work any more — at this point it is beautiful.
+> ### Thus it is observable that the buildings which a single architect has planned and executed, are generally more elegant and commodious than those which several have attempted to improve.
 >
-> ~ *Joe Armstrong (programmer)*
+> ~ *René Descartes*

 ---
 ## 🏎 Quick Facts